B0bbyBrown/WheelyGoodPizza/README.md

 ### Common Issues

 **Application won't start:**
-- Check that port 5000 is available
+- Check that the dev port 5081 is available
+- On macOS, port 5000 is often reserved by AirPlay/Control Center.
+Use 5081 for development (`npm run dev`).
 - Verify Node.js version (18+ required)
 - Ensure all dependencies are installed